 - Step-up transformer and auxiliary transformer.

-High-inertia synchronous condenser are similar to traditional synchronous condenser but with additional inertia.
-A dedicated flywheel for better system inertia matching could complement synchronous condenser, if this is required by the inertia requirements of the TSO.
+High-inertia synchronous condensers are similar to traditional synchronous condensers but with additional inertia.
+A dedicated flywheel for better system inertia matching could complement a synchronous condenser if this is required by the inertia requirements of the TSO.

 Advantages & field of application

 A synchronous condenser is a long standing well-known technology that provides the following advantages:

 - System inertia: Inertia is an inherent feature of a synchronous condenser as it is a rotating machine.
 The benefit of inertia is improved voltage ‘stiffness’, which improves the overall behaviour of the system.

 - Increased short-term overload capability: Depending on the type, a synchronous condenser can provide more than two times its rating up to a few seconds, which enhances system support during emergency situations or contingencies.